port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/advanced-form-configurations.md

 #### The action in the developer portal:

 ![Cluster And Namespace Action](../../../static/img/software-catalog/blueprint/clusterNamespaceAction.png)

 :point_up: The user will be required to choose a cluster, then a namespace from the selected cluster.
-And will be able to deploy only services associated with his team
+And will be able to deploy only services associated with his team.